Fact-checked by the Smart Insurance 101 editorial team

 What happens to my ex-spouse’s life insurance policy after divorce if they are still my beneficiary?

-If your ex-spouse still lists you as beneficiary and dies before updating the policy, you may still legally receive the death benefit — unless your state has an automatic revocation law or the court order specifically changes that designation.
-In states with revocation statutes, privately held policies would treat you as if you predeceased the insured, but ERISA-governed employer plans would still pay you.
-Always consult an attorney in your state to understand your specific rights and obligations regarding term life insurance divorce situations.
+You may still legally receive the death benefit if your ex-spouse dies before updating the policy, unless your state has an automatic revocation law or a court order specifically changed that designation.
+In states with revocation statutes, privately held policies would treat you as if you predeceased the insured.
+ERISA-governed employer plans are a different matter: under the U.S. Supreme Court’s ruling in Egelhoff v.
+Egelhoff (2001), those plans would still pay you regardless of state law.
+Consult an attorney familiar with your state’s rules before assuming any outcome.

 Can my divorce decree force me to buy a new life insurance policy I don’t already have?